Skip to content

 What Is Video Bitrate?

-Learn what video bitrate means, how it affects MP4 and MOV file size, and practical bitrate ranges for email, web, and archive.
+Learn what video bitrate means, how it affects MP4 and MOV file size, and practical bitrate ranges for email, web, and archive exports.

 By Petr Samokhin